Linear complementary pairs of skew constacyclic codes: Introduction

-For the purpose of constructing linear complementary pairs of codes with suitable dimensions and security parameters, the proposal in \cite[Section III]{Ngo15} is to choose either \( \mathcal C \) or \( \mathcal D^\perp \), depending on which security parameter is considered more critical, among linear codes with known, high enough lower bounds on their minimum Hamming distance, and then computing random supplementary codes for \( \mathcal C \) or, respectively, \( \mathcal D \) until the remaining security parameter, which has to be computed, is acceptably high.
-While computing a random supplement of a vector space is computationally trivial for the practical purposes considered in \cite{Ngo15}, the step of computing the minimum Hamming distance of a code is costly and has to be performed once for every attempt, which is increasingly unlikely to be successful the higher the security parameter is required to be as the first code has been carefully chosen to have a high enough security parameter while the second one is randomly chosen among supplements of a vector space.
+For the purpose of constructing linear complementary pairs of codes with suitable dimensions and security parameters, the proposal in \cite[Section III]{Ngo15} is as follows.
+If the maximization of \( d_{\text{Payload}} \) is considered more critical than the one of \( d_{\text{Trigger}} \), then \( \mathcal C \) is chosen among linear codes with known, high enough lower bounds on their minimum Hamming distance.
+Then, random supplementary codes \( \mathcal D \) are computed until \( d_{\text{Trigger}} \), which has to be computed as the dual distance of \( \mathcal D \), is acceptably high.
+If, otherwise, the maximization of \( d_{\text{Trigger}} \) is preferable over the one of \( d_{\text{Payload}} \), then \( \mathcal D^\perp \) is chosen and a similar approach is followed for computing \( \mathcal C \).
+Computing a random supplement of a vector space is computationally trivial for the practical purposes considered in \cite{Ngo15}.
+However, the computation of the minimum Hamming distance of a code is costly and has to be performed once for every attempt.
+Moreover, the number of expected attempts required in order to randomly find a code whose minimum distance is at least the required security parameter could be considerable, especially if the security parameter is close to the best known lower bounds for codes of the required characteristics.
 As a result, asymmetric security parameters are taken in the examples for the proposal in \cite{Ngo15}.